universal-ctags/ctags/docs/man/ctags.1.rst

 ``--output-encoding=encoding``
 	Specifies the encoding of the tags file.
-	Universal-ctags converts the encoding of input files from the encoding specified by ``--input-encoding=encoding`` to this encoding.
+	Universal Ctags converts the encoding of input files from the encoding specified by ``--input-encoding=encoding`` to this encoding.

 	In addition ``encoding`` is specified at the top the tags file as the